algorhythmic/r_projects/README.md

 This is a repository for various projects that I have completed using the programming language R in the domain of data analysis and data science.

 Most projects were completed as part of the [Data Analyst in R](https://www.dataquest.io/path/data-analyst-r/) career path on [dataquest.io](dataquest.io)

+note: R markdown files are not rendering plots properly on github, knitting to pdf for now.